SEO: Two Effective Factors You Should Focus On

 A few hours and a few hundred clicks later that specific article mysteriously climbed up in the SERPs (Search Engine Position Ranking) to a top position.

-In this article, Rand explains what happened: if a bunch of people click on a specific link withing the search results and they spend more time on that page then on the competing sites, that particular page will be moved up in the results.
+In this article, Rand explains what happened: if a bunch of people click on a specific link within the search results and they spend more time on that page then on the competing sites, that particular page will be moved up in the results.

 Basically Google attributes value to those pages that people spend more time on.